ynotdraw/playwright-visual-regression-testing/findings.md

 - Split Button's menu icon button
   - Can't be clicked - wonder if a click method on the host would help?
 Not sure.
+- Toasts
+  - Can't be accessed at all, as each toast is in the closed shadow root of `glide-core-toasts`.
+    - Does it make sense to adjust the component API of `glide-core-toasts` so that each toast is somehow in the light DOM or the consumer has access?
+    - Should `glide-core-toasts` open its shadow root since it's only a container?
+Then consumers would have direct access to each `glide-core-toast` directly, but each `toast` would have their roots still closed.